Federal Programs Parent and Family Engagement

 - Schools provide a safe and open atmosphere for parents and families to visit the school their children attend and to actively encourage parent and family support and assistance for school programs

-· Schools and parent involvement staff develop and deliver timely information and training to parents, including language classes.
+- Schools and staff develop and deliver timely information and training to parents, including language classes

-· Schools disseminate information to parents on all required No Child Left Behind and Title I notifications.
+- Schools disseminate information to parents on all required Title 1 notifications

-For more information, contact Jennifer Miller, State and Federal Programs Coordinator, at (817) 547-5871 or email Jennifer.
+For more information, contact Jennifer Miller, State and Federal, State and Local Programs Coordinator, at (817) 547-5871 or email Jennifer.